noobiept/utilities/docs/classes/dialog.md

 Can be a modal (forces user interaction) or not.

 Usage:

     const dialog = new Dialog({
         title: 'the title',
         body: 'the body'
     });
     dialog.open();

+There's some basic styling available, that you can import in case there's no need for custom styling (may require to setup a css/style loader on your build configuration).

+    import "@drk4/utilities/build/dialog.css";

 ## Hierarchy